Milley confirms he told China he would call ahead of US attack, claims Esper ordered calls based on intel

 MILLEY DEFENDS 'ABSOLUTE' LOYALTY TO US, SAYS TRUMP OFFICIALS KNEW OF CALLS WITH CHINA

 Milley has faced calls to resign since the revelations were made public earlier this month.
-The book "Peril" by Bob Woodward and Robert Costa claims that Milley contacted Li after he had reviewed intelligence that suggested Chinese officials believed the United States was planning an attack on China amid military exercises in the South China Sea.
+The "Peril" book Costa claims that Milley contacted Li after he had reviewed intelligence that suggested Chinese officials believed the United States was planning an attack on China amid military exercises in the South China Sea.
 The book claims Milley contacted Li a second time to reassure him that the U.S. would not make any type of advances or attack China in any form.

 On Wednesday, during a hearing before the House Armed Services Committee focused on the U.S. military withdrawal from Afghanistan, Milley responded to questions about the allegations.